ooni/backend/README.md

     # Clone ooni-backend:
     git clone https://github.com/TheTorProject/ooni-backend.git && cd ooni-backend
     # Create the virtualenv for ooni-backend...
-    mkvirtualenv -a $PWD -r requirements.txt --unzip-setuptools --setuptools --no-site-packages oonib
+    mkvirtualenv -a $PWD --unzip-setuptools --setuptools --no-site-packages oonib
     # ...and install ooni-backend (sudo is not necessary since we're in a virtualenv):
+    pip install -r requirements.txt --use-mirrors
     python setup.py install

-[1] Note: pip>=1.3.0 is recommended because it included several security
-    patches, including using forcing the use of HTTPS and checking package hash sums before installation.
+# Running an OONI collector

+## Configure oonib

+Copy the example config file to ```oonib.conf```.

+    cp oonib.conf.example oonib.conf

+Then edit your configuration to fit your needs.
+The fields you should probably end up changing are ```report_dir``` (the public web server directory where you would like ooni-probe clients to be able to submit reports to, for example, if the clients should submit POSTs to https://abcdef0123456789.onion/report then this would simply be ```'report'```) and ```tor_datadir``` (where you would like the spawned Tor process to keep its data).
+If you compiled Tor yourself, you'll likely want to specify it for the ```tor_binary``` option.

-# Generate self signed certs for OONIB
+## Generate self signed certs for OONIB
 If you want to use the HTTPS test helper, you will need to create a certificate:

     openssl genrsa -des3 -out private.key 4096